apeskinian/p4_watch-o-tron/README.md

   - Have a collection and wish list section to enable grouping of watches.
   - The ability to edit and delete watches.
   - Be able to move watches from a wish list to a collection in a simple step.
-  - Have a staff level user which gives them access to a settings page to add, edit and remove custom movements and lists.
+  - Have a staff-level user which gives them access to a settings page to add, edit, and remove custom movements and lists.
   - Some Easter eggs for users to find.

 #### Structure
-The site would be based around a main home page that displays a users watches.
-Mobile users will navigate the site via a pop up menu situated at the bottom of the screen for easier access.
-When viewed on larger screens the navigation will move to the top.
+The site would be based around a main home page that displays a user's watches.
+Mobile users will navigate the site via a pop-up menu situated at the bottom of the screen for easier access.
+When viewed on larger screens, the navigation will move to the top.
 Available lists will be clickable with the current list being highlighted.
-When a user selects a new list the page will update and display the watches in the newly selected list.
+When a user selects a new list, the page will update and display the watches in the newly selected list.
 The default lists are "Collection" and 'Wish List", these will always be available to view.
 Any other lists created by staff will only be available to view if the user has added watches to them.

-The button to add a watch will be easily accessible via the menu on mobile devices and at the bottom of screen larger devices.
+The button to add a watch will be easily accessible via the menu on mobile devices and at the bottom of the screen for larger devices.
 Adding and editing a watch will present a new page to the user specifically for data input.
-When they submit the new watch info it is presented back to them for confirmation before being added to a chosen list.
+When they submit the new watch info, it is presented back to them for confirmation before being added to a chosen list.

-The user will also have confirmation of their login displayed along with a button to logout.
+The user will also have confirmation of their login displayed along with a button to log out.

-If the user is staff level or super user they will be informed and also have extra navigation options.
-Staff members will have access to the staff settings page and super users will have access to the staff settings and additionally the Django admin panel for the site.
+If the user is a staff member or a super user, they will be informed and also have extra navigation options.
+Staff members will have access to the staff settings page, and super users will have access to the staff settings and additionally the Django admin panel for the site.

 The staff settings page will have tables to show the current movements and lists available for users.
-Staff members can add, edit and delete any new movements or lists created.
+Staff members can add, edit, and delete any new movements or lists created.
 The default lists "Collection" and "Wish List" cannot be changed or deleted.
-Also the default movement types cannot be changed or deleted.
-The staff settings page enables a client to update the app in response to users requests.
+Also, the default movement types cannot be changed or deleted.
+The staff settings page enables a client to update the app in response to users’ requests.

 #### Skeleton
-In the wireframing process I decided the navigation should be simple and remain constant throughout the site where possible.
+In the wireframing process, I decided the navigation should be simple and remain constant throughout the site where possible.
 Having navigation on the bottom for mobile devices makes it easier for the user to interact with while keeping the screen visible.
 The navigation would move to the top for larger screens for a more traditional layout.
 Clicking on a watch will present you with the action buttons for each watch.
 An edit logo on the image and cursor change will indicate that this can be done.

 ### Colour Scheme
-Because watches come in a multitude of colours and patterns, I decided to go with a neutral monochrome scheme for the site with only the action buttons and main logo having colour.
-This in turn creates a personal colour scheme for each user as the images of the watches they upload will influence the colour scheme of the site.
+Because watches come in a multitude of colours and patterns, I decided to go with a neutral monochrome scheme for the site, with only the action buttons and main logo having colour.
+This in turn creates a personal colour scheme for each user, as the images of the watches they upload will influence the colour scheme of the site.

-For the action buttons I used the Bootstrap 5 standard colour schemes trying keeping each colour to a specific type of action.
+For the action buttons, I used the Bootstrap 5 standard colour schemes, trying to keep each colour to a specific type of action.
 This would lead the user naturally to each button when presented, depending on what they wanted to do.

 | Colour Ref | Site Elements |
 | --- | --- |